 In regard to all of the above, controllers must respond to consumer requests within 45 days.
 However, there are some cases where businesses are exempt from complying with consumer rights requests.

 When personal information has already been pseudonymized (and safeguards are in place), and

 Exemptions from the Definition of "Sale"

-Unlike the CCPA, the VCDPA defines the sale of personal data as "the exchange of personal data for monetary consideration by the controller to a third party."
+Unlike the California CCPA, the Virginia Consumer Data Protection Act (VCDPA) defines the sale of personal data as "the exchange of personal data for monetary consideration by the controller to a third party."

-Additionally, the VCDPA excludes the following from the definition of "sale:"
+Additionally, the Virginia VCDPA excludes the following from the definition of "sale:"

 When the controller discloses personal data to a processor, which then processes the information on the controller's behalf

 When the consumer requests a service or product and the controller discloses the data to a third party to provide that service or product

 When the personal data is transferred or disclosed to a controller's affiliate

 When personal information is intentionally disclosed via mass media and was not restricted to a specific audience by the consumer and is therefore available to the general public, or